curiousjp/daz_depthmap_processor/example.md

 Once I have the scene set up, I render my image and produce a depth map and a normal map for it.
 To do this, set your rendering engine to NVIDIA Iray, and in the Render Settings pane, go to the Advanced tab, you then the tab marked "Canvases".
 Turn canvases on, and create three of them.
 Set their types to "Beauty", "Depth" and "Normal".
 I tend to render quite large - if you start with a large render you can always resize it later to make it smaller, but if you go the other way, you will always lose detail.

 As an alternative to creating a depth map using the canvas system, there is a commercial product that generates depth maps from Daz scenes.
 You can buy it on the Daz store [here](https://www.daz3d.com/basic-depth-map-maker-for-daz-studio).
 This would allow you to skip over the next step.
-As a second alternative, you can also process your depth map using Photoshop, for which you can find tutorials online.
+As a second alternative, you can create your depth map using the canvas system, but process your depth map using Photoshop instead of daz_depthmap_processor.
+You can find tutorials on how to do this online.

 ### Step two - processing the depth map with daz_depthmap_processor
 In our render output folder, we will have a subfolder holding the canvases, and in there, a file with a name like "simple_example-Canvas2-Depth.exr".
 Before you can use this file with ControlNet, you need to convert it to a greyscale depth map.
-Because a greyscale depth map only holds 256 levels of colour, we have to "quantise" our original.
+Because a greyscale depth map only holds 256 levels of colour, we have to "quantise" our original and lose some detail in the process.

-If you keep your render library and daz_depthmap_processor far away, you may wish to copy the render and the exr files to the same folder as daz_depthmap_processor.
+If you keep your render library and daz_depthmap_processor far away from one another, you may wish to copy the render and the exr files to the same folder as daz_depthmap_processor.
 I'll do this, and then run daz_depthmap_processor and request a depth histogram of the image to get a sense of what the data looks like.
 ```
 $ python format_depthmap.py  --depth_cutoff histo simple_example-Canvas2-Depth.exr
 ** providing cutting histogram advice, but leaving depthmap unchanged